-- 1.Life coach certification is not legally required in North Dakota — life coach certification is voluntary but recommended for credibility
+- 1.No license is required to become a certified life coach in North Dakota — certification is voluntary but recommended for credibility

 - 2.Life coaches in North Dakota earn an average of $52,938/yr, close to the $54,000 national average with a cost of living 8.6% below the national average